RA341/gouda/readme.md

 ## Getting Started

 Gouda is best used with Docker.
-For platforms where Docker isn't an option, binaries are provided.
+For platforms where Docker isn't an option, native binaries are provided.

 ### Docker